Sustainability Series: Week 2, Precast concrete and MMC

 The efficiency of offsite constructure systems using concrete helps to reduce their embodied carbon.
 This webinar brings together speakers to share their experience on recent projects utilising additional measures to save carbon, and provide other sustainability benefits.

-A recording of this event is now available in our catch up on-demand library.
+A recording of this event is now available in the on-demand library.

 Blog: Precast concrete - making progress